The increasing number of tall and super-tall buildings is a direct response to the rapid urbanisation of our world.

 Several of the tall buildings the practice has designed structurally use forms of active damping to achieve high aspect ratios driven by efficient plot use.
 Robert Bird Group’s structural designers have experience collaborating with the major wind consultants and integrate such damping into the structural design successfully and seamlessly.
 Our interaction with wind consultants internationally gives access to the latest developments in this field.

 RBG’s structural designers have in-depth understanding of the material properties and construction sequencing that dramatically affects differential axial shortening in vertical structural elements – a key aspect of the structural design of tall buildings.
 For these materials (typically steel or concrete), their behavior under load and their long-term responses to creep, shrinkage and temperature effects need careful consideration, including their effects on non-structural elements.
 Another driver of vertical differential movements is foundation settlement and soil-structure interaction.
 Again, RBG’s exceptional experience in the construction phase of tall buildings informs the consideration of sequencing and timing, thereby providing measures to mitigate the effects of such vertical differential movements from the early phases of design.

 Efficient Floor Systems

-Tall buildings need to be as light and fast to construct as possible, since there so many floors to construct….!
-Hence the design of super-efficient floor systems that optimize mass without sacrificing stiffness, are key.
+Tall buildings need to be as light and fast to construct as possible, since there so many floors to construct.
+The design of super-efficient floor systems that optimise mass without sacrificing stiffness, is key.